AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-paypal-vault.md

 # Payment Services Paypal Vault payment method

-PayPal Payflow Pro Vault payment method processes credit and debit card payments using information stored in the vault.
-This payment method is available for customers of the United States, Canada, Australia, and New Zealand.
+Payment Services Paypal Vault is a payment method where a stored card is used for the transaction.

 The following conditions must be true to use this payment method: